-MUSICAL THEATRE

-Course#: I-0600; II-0601; III-0602; IV-0603

-Prerequisite: Instructor approval and previous enrollment in any theatre, choir or dance course.
-Co-Requisite: Concurrent enrollment in Theatre Production I-IV or Theatre II-IV is required

-MUSICAL THEATRE is an introduction to the disciplines of musical theatre.
+MUSICAL THEATRE Grade Placement: 10-12 Course#: I-0600; II-0601; III-0602; IV-0603 All course numbers Level: I Prerequisite: Instructor approval and previous enrollment in any theatre, choir or dance course.
+Co-Requisite: Concurrent enrollment in Theatre Production I-IV or Theatre II-IV is required Credit: 1 unit THEATRE DIRECTING Grade Placement: 11-12 Course #: I-0560; II-21561 All course numbers are Level: I Prerequisite: Instructor approval.
+Co-Requisite: Concurrent enrollment in Theatre Production II, III, IV or Technical IV Credit: 1 unit MUSICAL THEATRE is an introduction to the disciplines of musical theatre.
 Creative acting exercises, basic vocal technique and dance will be explored and culminate with a class performance.
 This course will help prepare students for a career in musical theatre.
 Students will review the history of musicals, assess different career options and receive training in audition techniques and resume preparation.
-Additionally, the course will also provide instruction on the three main elements of music theatre song, drama and dance--and create a framework in which these are blended into an individualized performance style.
+Additionally, the course will also provide instruction on the three main elements of music theatre song, drama and danceand create a framework in which these are blended into an individualized performance style.
 Fee may be required.
 Significant work outside of the regular class period is required.

-THEATRE DIRECTING

-Grade Placement: 11-12 Course #: I-0560; II-21561 All course numbers are Level: I Prerequisite: Instructor approval.

-Co-Requisite: Concurrent enrollment in Theatre

-Production II, III, IV or Technical IV

-PARTNERS THEATER

-Course #: Level II-0575; Level III-0576;

-Level IV-0577

-Prerequisite: Theater I, application, and

-interview Credit: 1 unit THEATRE DIRECTING is a varsity-level course in stage production that concentrates on the process of directing a production from beginning preproduction, casting, production and postmortem.
+THEATRE DIRECTING is a varsity-level course in stage production that concentrates on the process of directing a production from beginning preproduction, casting, production and postmortem.
 Each student will direct a show presented to the public.

-PARTNERS THEATER is a success-oriented theater arts education program featuring supervised peer tutors and individualized learning and instruction.
+PARTNERS THEATER Grade Placement: 10-12 Course #: Level II-0575; Level III-0576; Level IV-0577 All course numbers Level: I Prerequisite: Theater I, application, and interview Credit: 1 unit PARTNERS THEATER is a success-oriented theater arts education program featuring supervised peer tutors and individualized learning and instruction.
 Through a variety of activities, all students will learn to practice and appreciate theater arts.
 This course addresses the unique physical and mental needs of students with disabilities in a setting that allows for positive interaction with partner peers.
 Partner students must work with their special buddy, be encouraging at all times, and handle materials appropriately for activities.
-Students must apply for this course.
+Students must apply for this course .